 What Rights Do Tenants Have in a Foreclosure?

+The three factors of investing in real estate are area, perception and economics.
+The key to making the best investment in real estate, and specifically in cooperatives, and townhouses, is to consider all the three factors.
+Investing in real estate correspond to a certain commitments on the part of the purchaser.
+Investment in real estate made solely upon the location of the property will not yield those results.
 All property types are susceptible to this situation.
 It has become clear that no demographic of renter is immune to the phenomenon of a landlord defaulting on the mortgage securing the rental property.
 It happens all the way from Section 8 housing to luxury homes in gated communities.

 The way this scenario typically plays out is disturbing from the perspective of a tenant, but understandable given the parties’ interests.
 Although with some variation, the following commonly has occurred: The landlord realizes that it is no longer profitable to continue making the payments on the property.
 The landlord, of course, often does not inform the tenant that he has stopped making the payments so as not to scare the tenant away or risk a tenant deciding to stop paying rent.
 The foreclosure process can take quite a bit of time, meaning that the landlord can collect rent for several months before the tenant knows there is anything wrong, and the landlord is pocketing the rent money.
 By the time the tenants are made aware that the property is in distress, they are informed that they need to vacate the premises very shortly.
 Some tenants are pressured to vacate in as little as 24 hours.